How to Choose a Developmental Editor Without Wasting Money on Vague Feedback

 Generic comments are also a problem.
 Feedback such as “this needs more tension” or “develop this further” may be true, but it is not very useful unless the editor explains what they mean and where the problem appears on the page.

 Not every editor will offer the same kind of sample, and you should not assume that a free sample is always available.
-However, before committing serious money, you should be able to see something that shows their feedback style or process.
+But before committing serious money, you should be able to see something that shows their feedback style or process.
 That might be a sample, an example report, a clear description of deliverables, or another way of understanding how they work.

 Check experience, proof, and genre fit